Hailemelekotmelakie/Mysql-auto-migration/Readme.md

 1. Create a database
 2. Set your database connection configuration inside the `.env` file
-3. Write your SQL statement inside the `/create` folder under the `/migrations` folder
+3. Write your create tables SQL statement inside the `/create` folder under the `/sql` folder
-4. Give the preceding number based on the tables relation
+4. Write your SQL seed statement inside the `/seed` folder under the `/sql` folder
-5. Finally run the command `npm run migrate` for migration, `npm run drop` to drop.
+5. Finally run the command `npm run scaffold` for migration, and other scripts according to script list package.json

 # Dependencies used

      "dependencies": {
         "express": "^4.18.2",
-      "mysql": "^2.18.1"
+        "mysql2": "^3.14.1"
       },
       "devDependencies": {
         "dotenv": "^16.1.4"